deminy/php-bsdiff/README.md

 `bsdiff` is a PHP extension to build and apply patches to binary files.

-This PHP extension is based on [the bsdiff and bspatch libraries][1] maintained by Matthew Endsley.
+This PHP extension is based on [the bsdiff and bspatch libraries] maintained by Matthew Endsley.
 The original algorithm and implementation was developed by Colin Percival.
-The algorithm is detailed in Colin's paper, [Naïve Differences of Executable Code][2].
+The algorithm is detailed in Colin's paper, [Naïve Differences of Executable Code].
 For more information, visit his website at <http://www.daemonology.net/bsdiff/>.

 ---